Tensor products of Leibniz bimodules and Grothendieck rings: Introduction

 We finish this introduction by fixing some notation and conventions.
-A ring without any specification is an abelian group with a biadditive multiplication that not necessarily satisfies any other identities.
-Similarly, an algebra without any specification is a vector space with a bilinear multiplication that not necessarily satisfies any other identities.
-The multiplicative identity element of a ring or an algebra is said to be the unity and a ring or algebra with a unity is called unital.
+A ring without any specification is an abelian group with a~biadditive multiplication that not necessarily satisfies any other identities.
+Similarly, an algebra without any specification is a~vector space with a~bilinear multiplication that not necessarily satisfies any other identities.
+The multiplicative identity element of a~ring or an algebra is said to be its unity, a~ring or an algebra with a~unity is called unital, and homomorphisms between unital rings or unital algebras preserve the unity.
 Ideals are always two-sided ideals if not explicitly stated otherwise.
 Modules over Lie algebras are always left modules.
 All vector spaces and algebras are defined over an arbitrary field which is only explicitly mentioned when some additional assumptions on the ground field are made or this enhances the understanding of the reader.
 In particular, with one exception, when we consider tensor products over the integers, which will be denoted by $\otimes_\zbb$, all tensor products are over the relevant ground field and will be denoted by $\otimes$.
-For a subset $X$ of a vector space $V$ over a field $\fbb$ we let $\langle X\rangle_\fbb$ be the subspace of $V$ spanned by $X$.
+For a~subset $X$ of a~vector space $V$ over a~field $\fbb$ we let $\langle X\rangle_\fbb$ be the subspace of $V$ spanned by $X$.
 We denote the space of linear transformations from an $\fbb$-vector space $V$ to an $\fbb$-vector space $W$ by $\Hom_\fbb(V,W)$.
 In particular, $\End_\fbb(V):=\Hom_\fbb(V,V)$ is the space of linear operators on $V$, and the linear dual $V^*:=\Hom_\fbb(V,\fbb)$ is the space of linear forms on $V$.
-Finally, let $\id_X$ denote the identity function on a set $X$, let $\nbb_0$ be the set of non-negative integers, and let $\zbb$ be the ring of integers.
+Finally, let $\id_X$ denote the identity function on a~set $X$, let $\nbb_0$ be the set of non-negative integers, and let $\zbb$ be the ring of integers.